 Many people, including doctors, have never heard of prolotherapy.
 Although prolotherapy has been around since the 1930’s, it is just recently gaining in popularity – particularly amongst athletes who are looking for non-surgical treatment of their sports injuries.
 Perhaps one of the reasons that prolotherapy is still relatively unknown is that there has been little attention paid to connective tissues with respect to pain while most of the focus has been paid to muscles and bones.
 And even when there ligaments and tendons are suspected, imaging technologies such as MRI can be misleading.

 Because the aim of the treatment is to resolve the injury, prolotherapy is a long-term solution whereas pain-killer and anti-inflammatory drugs only mask your pain symptoms.
 Many patients are even able to avoid surgery after a course of successful prolotherapy treatments.
-If you are experiencing chronic or acute pain, contact Dr. Victor Chan and see if prolotherapy may be appropriate for your condition.
+If you are experiencing chronic or acute pain, contact Dr Sheldon Bjorgaard to see if prolotherapy may be appropriate for your condition.